 Mobile portals for patients

-Using smartphones or tablets, patients may have access to their portals to check health reports.
+Patient portal development will allow patients to check their health reports.
 Portals make it possible for patients to connect with their family physician, schedule an appointment, set up reminders about specific medicines taking, and so on.

 Patient portals also help patients become more responsible for their health and focus on the treatment process more attentively, let them engage more in this process.
 Besides that, it allows doctors to increase patient care quality.